Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Understanding consumer behaviour is more important than ever

 Finnish consumer behaviour continues to change.
-In the land of loyalty cards, we are increasingly choosing shopping destinations based on price and promotions.
+In the promised land of loyalty cards, we are increasingly choosing places of purchase based on price and promotions.

-Although price plays a major role, price alone doesn’t sell.
-Fragmentation in consumer behavior persists, and extremes are becoming more pronounced.
-A single consumer may act like a different person depending on the product category: always willing to invest in a €50 face cream, yet insisting on the cheapest possible laundry detergent.
+Although price plays a major role, it alone doesn’t sell.
+The fragmentation of consumer behaviour persists, and extremes are becoming more pronounced.
+A single consumer can seem like multiple different persons depending on the product category: always willing to invest in a €50 face cream yet insisting on the cheapest possible laundry detergent.

-The long-standing fragmentation in media use also highlights the role of the place and situation of buying in brand building.
-Retail environments reach consumer flows, offer inspiration and impulses, and create brand-related perceptions.
+The long-standing fragmentation of media usage highlights the role of the place and situation of purchase as a brand builder.
+Retail environments reach consumer flows, offer inspiration and impulses, and create perceptions of brands.
 Strong brands stand out, and for consumers, a brand is often part of building their own image and identity.
-Understanding the consumer and their behavior is more important than ever.
+Understanding the consumer and their behaviour is more important than ever.

 Minna Andersson,